 Between 40-60 hours as a group member with a facilitator who is a qualified poetry therapist – or has been approved by the Federation.

 You should allow at least £400 – £600

 One way of accruing these hours is to attend conferences – such as the National Association for Poetry Therapy annual conference or Lapidus Days – or residential courses such as those at Ty Newydd.
 You should then allow for travel and accommodation.
-Typically, a trip to the US from the UK will total £1000 or so.
+Typically, a trip to the US from the UK, or from other countries to the UK for a course or conference, will total £1000 or so.
 Residential courses at Ty Newydd or elsewhere are up to £600 depending on length.